 The number of sessions needed depends solely on each client.
 In our first meeting we will identify your goals and whether there is a short or long-term issue.
 However, further issues often come out during the course of therapy so we will review progress regularly to ensure we are both happy with the direction we are taking.

 I charge £45 for each 50 minute session.
-This is payable by card or cash if face-to-face.
-Zoom and telephone sessions can be paid for by PayPal or by bank transfer.
+This is usually paid by bank transfer on he day of each appointment but I can discuss alternative arrangements if necessary.
 I offer reduced fees for NHS staff, students and those on low income, so please speak to me about this if you want to know more.